Royal Bermuda Yacht Club

-In 1933 the club moved to its current site at Albuoy's Point, Hamilton.
+In 1933, the club moved to its current site at Albuoy's Point, Hamilton.
 Currently the club has about 850 resident and non-resident members.

 The club is also the third oldest 'Royal' club outside the British Isles.

 The club has co-hosted the biannual Bermuda Race from 1906 to 1926 with various American yacht clubs, and since 1926 with the Cruising Club of America.
 It also currently hosts the Charleston Bermuda Race.

 Cocktail

-The RBYC gave name to the Royal Bermuda (Yacht Club) Cocktail, - a mixed drink that contains Barbados rum, fresh lime juice, Cointreau, sugar or falernum.
+The RBYC gave name to the Royal Bermuda (Yacht Club) Cocktail, a variant of the daiquiri that contains Barbados rum, fresh lime juice, Cointreau, and falernum, recorded since 1941.